cosmocatalano/strava-export/README.txt

 /**********************
 OVERVIEW
-A PHP script that takes ALL YOUR RIDES from the social fitness site Strava.com and saves them as files.
+This is a PHP script that takes ALL YOUR RIDES from the social fitness site Strava.com and saves them as files.
 The only user-required data is a Strava activity URL, and a file format (GPX or TCX, currently).

+Strava is CHANGING THEIR API VERY SOON (within days)

+This will make downloading rides impossible, or at the very least awkward.

+Maybe they'll change this, maybe they won't.
+Best to get your data now and be safe about it.

 /**********************
 THINGS TO KNOW